YarValerievich/Project2_AAB-test_sales_funnel/README.md

 ## Description:

-Before analyzing the A/B test, data preparation was conducted, including column renaming, checking for missing values and duplicates, as well as splitting the timestamp column into date_time and date.
+Before analyzing the A/B-test, data preparation was conducted, including column renaming, checking for missing values and duplicates, as well as splitting the timestamp column into date_time and date.
 During the exploratory data analysis, the total number of events and users in the log was calculated.

 ## Result: